spyker77/fastapi-tdd-docker/README.md

 This is the implementation of [the course](https://testdriven.io/courses/tdd-fastapi/) with the following changes so far:

-- Python image updated to the latest version 3.10
+- Python image updated to the latest version 3.11
 - Dependencies updated to the latest version at the moment
-- Migrations added via Aerich from Tortoise-ORM
 - CORSMiddleware used to manually control allowed origins
 - Venv replaced with poetry
 - Added versions of the API
 - Refactored the code
-- Test coverage increased from 86 to 96%
 - Gunicorn added to manage the uvicorn
-- BackgroundTasks replaced witn Celery, Redis and RabbitMQ
+- BackgroundTasks replaced with Celery, Redis and RabbitMQ
-- Optimised CI/CD pipeline in GitHub Actions
+- Optimized CI/CD pipeline in GitHub Actions
 - Migrated to the Container registry from the Docker registry
-- Implemented authentication and authorization using OAuth2
+- Implemented authentication and authorization using OAuth2 – Tortoise-ORM has been replaced by SQLAlchemy

 ## Quick Start